 - Fortune 50 retailer in confidential internal investigation involving an executive.

-- Conducting an internal investigation for a life insurance company regarding allegations related to management misconduct.
+- A life insurance company regarding allegations related to management misconduct.

-- Assisting client in drafting legislative amendments related to congressional efforts to address COVID-19.
+- Assisted board in drafting legislative amendments related to congressional efforts to address COVID-19.

 Yvette is also recognized for her community involvement in charitable activities.
 In 2016, she was named a recipient of the Girls Inc. Women of Achievement Award.
 She has received the prestigious Dallas ADL Larry Schoenbrun Jurisprudence Award for her outstanding leadership and exemplary contributions to the community.
 She serves on the board of the AT&T Performing Arts and Dallas Theater Center.